Activate SSL / TLS / HTTPS - Renew Certificates

 Once the certificate has been successfully imported, it appears in the certificate overview.

-Right-click on the certificate to set an alias/note with content mycertificate.
+Right-click on the certificate to set an alias / note with the content mycertificate.
 This is required for the next step.

 images/download/attachments/177898664/image-2024-5-21_11-58-7-version-1-modificationdate-1716285486791-api-v2.png

-To activate an HTTPS listener (HTTPS endpoint), it is sufficient to activate the part in hub.xml (see section Adding an HTTPS listener) and then set the parameter serverCertSubjectName with the abbreviation ksnote:mycertificate.
-Then restart the Integration Server.
+To activate an HTTPS listener (HTTPS endpoint), it is sufficient to activate the part in hub.xml (see Adding an HTTPS listener) and then set the parameter serverCertSubjectName with the abbreviation ksnote:mycertificate.
+Then restart the data service.

 images/download/attachments/177898664/image-2024-5-21_10-54-17-version-1-modificationdate-1716281657464-api-v2.png

-Finally, to check whether HTTPS is active, open your GUI in the browser by using https://.
+Finally, to check whether HTTPS is active, open the data GUI in the browser using https://.

 Renewing existing certificates